 Ms. Gonzalez has extensive teaching experience in court reporting, computer-related courses, and English.
 She has taught at every level of education from high school through university level, both public and private, and has authored over 20 textbooks in the fields of court reporting, office automation, business communications, word processing, and programming.

 Ms. Gonzalez currently teaches theory and CSR Review courses.
-Ms. Gonzalez conceptualized the creation of the Perfect Practice Program and implemented it.
+Ms. Gonzalez conceptualized the creation of both the StenoMaster and Perfect Practice programs and implemented both for use at South Coast College.

 Zari Hadjian, JD, BS